epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 For data that is to be brought in, checks should be made about whether the user has permission to use this data and copied it to different locations.
 Some data sets might not be a concern, for example publicly available data on air pollution.
 Questions should be raised if a user is trying to bring in something sensitive like patient records.

 Users may want to bring in code or containers.
 This should be scanned (TO DO - recommend some tools) to check for security problems.
+A virus scanner can be run on the files.
+If they are Singularity containers (.sif), run a scanner on them (for example `Grype <https://github.com/anchore/grype>`__).

+Neural network models in .onnx format can be checked with `Netron <https://netron.app/>`__ - i.e. check that the model loads to confirm it is actually a model.

 Notes on project permissions
 ----------------------------